moritzbruder/GameOfLife/README.md

 ## More

-1) I experimented with Multithreading the calculation of the rounds, but decided to stick with the more simple, single-threaded version that is currently in this repo, since my experiments showed that my method of splitting the workload showed effects only when calculating fields with about 3.8 million cells or more (on amd fx-8350).
+1) I experimented with multithreading when the calculating the rounds, but decided to stick with the more simple, single-threaded version that is currently in this repo, since my experiments showed that my method of splitting the workload showed effects only when calculating fields with about 3.8 million cells or more (on amd fx-8350).
 2) The JavaDoc can be found [here](https://moritzbruder.github.io/GameOfLife/)